Junk Science in the Marketplace

 They misleadingly state that it is "substantiated by the Nobel Medical Committee", but the rreference they give has nothing to do with the product.
 Like many manufacturers, they prominently mention that it has FDA approval, but fail to note that such approval for devices (as opposed to medications) simply means that it is safe to use; it certainly does not support the ridiculous claims.

 There is, of course, no credible evidence to support any of the health-benefit claims made by the promoters of these products.
+A 2003 article by a team of Japanese researchers (supported by an equipment maker) observed faster healing of skin wounds in rats under what they considered to be FIR radiation, but it did not exclude other IR wavelengths or narrowly-localized heating.

 Adding to this far-out-far-i.r. foolishness was a Florida outfit that marketed plastic "laundry balls" that "structured" the water by means of far-i.r. waves, thus eliminating the need for detergents.
-The company has been charged with deceptive sales practices in Utah and in Oregon.
+The company has been charged with deceptive sales practices in {Utah} and in {Oregon}.

-On the theory that the more-scientific-sounding the moniker, the more it will impress those who are unschooled in science, this outfit brings you a "Magnetic Resonance" technology dubbed MRET Water Activator (d.
-4/2007) based on what I consider a "junk" U.S. Patent.
-While this machine sits quietly on your kitchen counter,
+On the theory that the more-scientific-sounding the moniker, the more it will impress those who are unschooled in science, this outfit brings you a "Magnetic Resonance" technology dubbed MRET Water Activator based on what I consider a "junk" U.S. Patent.
+While this machine sits quietly on your kitchen counter, a

 [This] water has higher molecular energy, faster vibrational frequencies and more intensive vibrational waves.
 During the ... activation process, the configuration of the water molecules makes the hydrogen-bonding structure stronger.
 Although the shape of the molecules has changed, the basic structure remains the same.